ggeorgovassilis/gwt-sl/README.md

 presentation (widgets that run in the browser) from the business logic (RPC services running on the web server) from the data model (the objects serialized over RPC).

-GWT binds java methods to RPC calls by using the Servlet API so that each service you write is a servlet.The Servlet API however is rather crude and the servlet container (like Tomcat) is a gross environment providing little assistance to elaborate tasks like transaction management, AOP tasks (authentication, logging, per-task caching) etc. Also the notoriously scarce configuration abilities are by far inferior to Spring's XML
+GWT binds Java methods to RPC calls by using the Servlet API so that each service you write is a servlet.
+The Servlet API however is rather crude and the servlet container (like Tomcat) is a gross environment providing little assistance to elaborate tasks like transaction management, AOP tasks (authentication, logging, per-task caching) etc. Also the notoriously scarce configuration abilities are by far inferior to Spring's XML